toumorokoshi/transmute-core/docs/routes.rst

 Exceptions
 ----------

-.. todo:: ref transmute-core

-By default, transmute functions only catch exceptions which extend transmute_core.APIException, which results in an http response with a non-200 status code. (typically 400):
+By default, transmute functions only catch exceptions which extend :ref:`transmute_core.APIException`, which results in an http response with a non-200 status code.
+(400 by default):

 .. code-block:: python